TonyDorek/eir-part_4/README.md

 Mean distances from goals:\
 ![Hybrid - Group vs outlier distances](img/hyb_dist_2.png)

-In the last two cases, it is evident that a triggered global gain factor enforces a stronger connectivity (higher lambda, more stable formation, outlier more distant from its goal) than the unitary case with pure decentralization (smaller lambda, more unstable formation, outlier closer to its goal).
+In the last two cases, it is evident that a triggered global gain factor enforces a stronger connectivity (higher &lambda;, more stable formation, outlier more distant from its goal) than the unitary case with pure decentralization (smaller &lambda;, more unstable formation, outlier closer to its goal).